nathpicard/Dev-Logs/wk9.md

 I will either have to get rid of one of these bars, or find a different use for one of them.
 I like the idea of using Explore Ottawa's Old Chinatown as a navigate back to the ... so I'm not entirely sure how I see myself using what is currently labeled as Atlas... maybe I'll move the Projection mapping project to that, so that they are more visible?

+**prob no. 5**

+*photos onto a website*

+I know that there is a simple way of doing this, but as is evident with this devlog...
+I haven't figured it out.
+Will consult with peers to find out, or google around more.

 ## What now? ##
 Panic?